rzr/fediverse-action/README.md

 About:
 ------

 Post notification to fediverse social web when code is updated.
+Currently
-Curently it was tested with Mastodon service, Support for other activity pub services like pleroma or GNUsocial is also welcome.
+it was tested with Mastodon service, Support for other activity pub services like pleroma or GNUsocial is also welcome.